How to cope with infertility

 Having fertility challenges can stir up powerful emotions and couples are often surprised to learn that this range of emotions is very similar to the process of grief.

-The process of grief has five stages, however not everyone goes through all of them or in a prescribed linear order.
+The process of grief has five stages.
+However, not everyone goes through all of them or experience them in a linear order.

 - Shock, denial and isolation